If you have a look at your calendar, what does it tell you?

 If you struggle to finish each day feeling like you’ve achieved what you set out to do, here’s some tips that work well for me:

-- Do the one thing which helps you reach your goals before you do anything else (like get distracted by emails)
+- Do one thing which helps you reach your goals before you do anything else that day

 - Set reminders for each block of time and adhere to them